MicrosoftDocs/winui-api/microsoft.ui.input.experimental/exppointerpointproperties_contactrectraw.md

 ## -property-value

-The bounding rectangle of the raw input, in device-independent pixel (DIP)
+The bounding rectangle of the raw input, in device-independent pixels (DIPs).

 ## -remarks